-If you are a property owner, chances are that you’ll be faced with having to replace flooring at some point.
-However, you may be finding it difficult to choose between carpeting or vinyl flooring because of not knowing enough about how much each one costs and whether there are any potential pros and cons to them or not.
+If you are a property owner, you’ll probably have to replace the flooring.
+However, you may be finding it difficult to choose between carpeting or vinyl flooring because you do not know enough about how much each one costs and whether they have any potential pros and cons.
 Below is information that will help you make the best possible choice between carpeting and vinyl flooring.

-If you don’t have a lot of time for housework or cleaning carpets, vinyl flooring will be a better option.
-Vinyl is also water-resistant and easy to keep clean, making it a great option for bathrooms and kitchens.
-Scratches and dings can show quite easily if sharp or heavy items are dropped on this flooring though.
+If you don’t have much time for housework or cleaning carpets, vinyl flooring will be a better option.
+Vinyl is also water-resistant and easy to keep clean, making it an excellent choice for bathrooms and kitchens.
+Scratches and dings can quickly show if sharp or heavy items are dropped on this flooring.

 Carpeting requires more cleaning and maintenance than vinyl flooring.
-Vacuuming should be done at minimum once a week and professional cleaning is usually required annually.
-Stains can normally be prevented if spills are cleaned immediately, but this may not always be the case.
+Vacuuming should be done at least once weekly; professional cleaning is usually needed annually.
+Stains can generally be prevented if spills are cleaned immediately, but this may not always be true.

-If installed over a cork or foam layer, vinyl flooring can be relatively comfortable underfoot.
-In some cases, vinyl can now be purchased with a padded underlay as well.
+Vinyl flooring can be relatively comfortable underfoot if installed over a cork or foam layer.
+In some cases, vinyl can also be purchased with a padded underlay.
 As a result, vinyl is a lot more comfortable underfoot today than it was a few decades ago.

 Hands down, carpeting will always be more comfortable and warmer underfoot than any other flooring.
-Carpeting also dampens sound throughout a home – something that vinyl flooring often cannot do nearly as well.
-The carpet may not be suitable for allergy sufferers though – its fibers hold on to dust and several allergens.
+Carpeting also dampens sound throughout a home – something vinyl flooring often cannot do nearly as well.
+Though the carpet may not suit allergy sufferers, its fibers hold onto dust and several allergens.

-This is far more durable than carpets and is a great choice for high-traffic rooms.
-If a good quality product is purchased and maintained according to manufacturer’s instructions, vinyl flooring can last for more than 20 years.
+This is far more durable than carpets and is an excellent choice for high-traffic rooms.
+If a good quality product is purchased and maintained according to the manufacturer’s instructions, vinyl flooring can last over 20 years.

 If correctly maintained, carpeting can be durable.
 However, its ability to stain renders it less durable than vinyl flooring.
-Nylon carpeting is one of the better choices for areas that will receive a lot of foot traffic.
+Nylon carpeting is one of the better choices for areas with a lot of foot traffic.

 In many cases, vinyl flooring will cost less to install than carpeting.
-Expect to pay anywhere from $2 to $12 per square foot, depending on the quality of the product you choose.
-Luxury vinyl tiles may cost more though.
+Expect to pay anywhere from $2 to $12 per square foot, depending on your chosen product quality.
+Luxury vinyl tiles may cost more, though.